placebeyondtheclouds/gpu-home-server/README.md

 ## Conclusion

-- should have chosen a less power hungry CPU (like E5-2650v4 or something that is still running the memory at 2400), there is no need in a CPU this powerful
+- should have chosen a less power hungry CPU (like E5-2650v4 or something that is still running the memory at 2400MT/s), there is no need in a CPU this powerful
 - will have to use a NGFF wifi card with PCIe passthrough
 - P40 is not very power efficient at idle when the VRAM is loaded
+- the motherboard has PCIe gen3, so any newer GPU will work but data transfer speeds will be limited to gen3

 ## 感谢